Home » Testing and Assessment » How To Avoid Negative Effects Of Tests On Students

 Tests should not be the only criteria for assessment, but they are one of many tools that we can use.
 I feel that choosing a combination of methods of assessment is the fairest and most logical approach.

 But tests still have an important function for both students and teachers.
-By trying to limit the negative effects of tests we can try to ensure that they are as effective as possible.
+We should try to limit the negative effects of tests.
+This way, we can ensure they are as effective as possible.
 One important thing to be done to limit the negative effects of tests is writing effective test items.

-For over 20 years, I’ve developed, contributed to creating and administered school tests.
-And in that time, I’ve noticed one thing popping up again and again: As a teacher and a test builder, it’s really hard to write effective test items.
+For over 20 years, I have developed, contributed to creating, and administered school tests.
+During these years, I have noticed one recurring issue.
+As a teacher and a test builder, it’s really hard to write effective test items.

 What is This Guide?

-This guide is a valuable resource for any teacher interested in constructing test items that can capture effectively what a student knows.
+This guide is a valuable resource.
+It is designed for any teacher interested in constructing test items.
+These items can effectively capture what a student knows.

-It is the comprehensive guide that I personally wish someone would have shared with me when I first started to make classroom tests for my students.
+This guide is comprehensive.
+I wish someone had shared it with me when I first started creating classroom tests for my students.

 Get This Guide Now